berinaniesh/bible-web-old/README.md

 ## Self hosting

 Check SvelteKit's adapters for hosting instructions (I request you to self host bible api as well to ease load on my server).

-## Forks

 Make sure to remove my google verification html file from the `/static` folder.

 ## Plans